Are Moving Expenses Tax Deductible?

 Military Exemption for Moving Expenses Deduction

-If you’re forced to move due to a job in the military, the exemption still stands, even for tax years 2018 and beyond.
+If you’re forced to move due to a job in the military, the exemption still stands.
 Members of the military can also qualify for the exemption more easily.
 Specifically, a member of the military doesn’t have to meet the time and distance tests if the move is a “permanent change of station,” defined as one of the following:

 - A move from home to the first active duty post